elastic/apm-pipeline-library/vars/README.md

 * `isVersionAvailable` -> if the given elastic stack version is available.
 * `parseArguments` -> parse the given arguments.
 * `prepareContext` -> prepare the git context, checkout and git config user.name.
+* `getEdgeReleaseFor8` -> retrieve the EDGE minor version for the 8 major version of the Elastic Stack.
+* `getCurrentMinorReleaseFor8` -> retrieve the LATEST known minor release for the 8 major version of the Elastic Stack.
 * `getCurrentMinorReleaseFor7` -> retrieve the LATEST known minor release for the 7 major version of the Elastic Stack.
 * `getCurrentMinorReleaseFor6` -> retrieve the LATEST known minor release for the 6 major version of the Elastic Stack.
+* `getNextMinorReleaseFor8` -> retrieve the NEXT minor release for the 8 major version of the Elastic Stack.
+It might not be public available yet.
+* `getNextPatchReleaseFor8` -> retrieve the NEXT patch release for the 8 major version of the Elastic Stack.
+It might not be public available yet.
 * `getNextMinorReleaseFor7` -> retrieve the NEXT minor release for the 7 major version of the Elastic Stack.
 It might not be public available yet.
 * `getNextPatchReleaseFor7` -> retrieve the NEXT patch release for the 7 major version of the Elastic Stack.
 It might not be public available yet.
 * `getMajorMinor` -> retrieve the given version in Major.Minor format, f.e: given `7.16.2` it returns `7.16`.